 We assumed that all pest control operators would use an All-Terrain Vehicle (ATV) to transport materials and conduct management activities throughout the study.
 To account for this timing, we assumed that all ATVs would be operated at a speed of 12 kph.
 The number of trips up and down rows of the orchards varied depending on the operation of the study, so that portion was factored into the labor cost.
 For Trial 1, this equated to the following: tracking tunnels = 6 trips, bait stations = 8 trips, soft bait indexing = 8 trips, snap traps = 6 trips, A24 traps = 6 trips.
-For Trial 2, we used the following: tracking tunnels = 6 trips, bait stations = 8 trips, snap traps = 6 trips, bait stations, snap traps = 6 trips.
-This time requirement was added to the time values derived for installation, maintenance, and removal efforts for each management task to develop an average value (see Table 2 for a breakdown for each management task).
+For Trial 2, we used the following: tracking tunnels = 6 trips, bait stations = 8 trips, snap traps = 6 trips, bait stations = 8 trips, snap traps = 6 trips, and removal efforts for each management task to develop an average value (see Table 2 for a breakdown for each management task).